mejackreed/iiif-2-day-workshop/docs/day-one/configuring-cantaloupe.md

 Navigate to the admin page [http://127.0.0.1:8182/admin](http://127.0.0.1:8182/admin).

-Click on "Resolver", then click "FilesystemResolver" tab.
+Click on "Source", then click "FilesystemSource" tab.

 Next fill in Path Prefix to be `./`